plq/mimi/draft-arslan-mimi-outer-01.md

    imitate the relevant bits of XSD.
 2. As said above, there is no standard way of serializing complex objects like dates.
-3. It's very easy to prepend headers to MIME, which eg. makes it very easy to trace its origins via ``Received`` headers.
+3. It's very easy to prepend additional headers to MIME, which eg. makes it very easy to trace its origins via ``Received`` headers.
 "Patching" msgpack like this doesn't seem practical.
 However, it's quite easy to tell concatenated msgpack objects apart.
 So it may be desirable to specify MIMI as a bunch of concatenated msgpack objects instead of just one object containing everything.

 If there is a simpler binary format that provides equivalent functionality,